cyberbrix/SonarrDBChanges/README.md

 The code isn't perfect and always improving.
 If you have input, please let me know here.

-Deleted episodes for deleted shows still show.
+Deleted episodes for a deleted shows still list out individually.
+Should be skipped during the deleted episode list.
 Not sure why, but haven't had time to debug it.
 ```